Saturday, December 31, 2011

 I haven't followed the strip in many years.
 I came to dislike "The Family Circus" for all same the reasons most urban sophisticates do: it was insipid, obvious and not very funny.
 But there was more to it than that.
 As a former child, I also believe it failed as a depiction of childhood, or at least of any sort of childhood I was familiar with.
 For me, the best comics about kids — "Calvin and Hobbes," "Peanuts" in its early years, Gahan Wilson's "Nuts," and a handful of episodes of "The Simpsons" and "South Park" — depict their experience from the inside, with all the fear, cruelty, mishchief, disappointment and humiliation intact.
 Keane's view was resolutely external.
 He saw children as a particularly dense parent or grandparent would — as adorable ignoramuses whose feelings can't be taken seriously.
 For anyone who remembers what it was like to be a child, "The Family Circus" rang consistently false.

 It was also ripe for parody, and to his credit, Keane was tolerant of the attempts to make his ridiculous little comic look even more ridiculous.
-I confess I was one of the culprits, for a brief.
-In another life, some of the people in my office would cut out the daily comic and changed the captions, usually to something involving sex, drugs, or child abuse.
+I confess I was one of the culprits, for a brief period.
+In another life, some of the people in my office would cut out the daily comic and change the captions, usually to something involving sex, drugs, or child abuse.
 I saved a complete file of the desecrations.
 Here are a few the less offensive.
 As you can see, my sense of humor has darkened over the years:

 For a more inspired use of Keane's art, visit The Nietzsche Family Circus, which pairs random cartoons with random quotations from the philosopher.
 The weird thing is, it works.
 I mean, let's face it.
 Nietzsche was a lot funnier than Bil Keane ever was.